spacetelescope/ins-jwst-community-software/tier2_standards/automated_dependency.md

 ## Options for this standard

-While there are a number of options available, we recommend [`dependabot`](https://dependabot.com/), which is native to GitHub (and thus free for all repositories), or [`pyup`](https://pyup.io) (free for public repositories).
+While there are a number of options available, we recommend [`dependabot`](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/), which is native to GitHub (and thus free for all repositories), or [`pyup`](https://pyup.io) (free for public repositories).

 ## How to apply this standard

-- For `dependabot`, visit https://app.dependabot.com/auth/sign-up,  and follow the instructions to create an account and add your specific software repository.
+- For `dependabot`, visit [this page](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/enabling-and-disabling-dependabot-version-updates#enabling-github-dependabot-version-updates), and follow the instructions to create a `dependabot.yml` file
 - For `pyup`, visit https://pyup.io/, and follow the instructions to create an account and add your specific software repository.

 ## Useful Links